said-tojiboev/formalization_effect/README.md

-# Firm Formalization and Performance in Central Asia
+# The Effect of Formalization on Firm Performance across Central Asian Countries

 ## Research Background